carolwangg/CCC-Junior2021/README.md

-# CCCSenior
+# CCC-solutions
-A compilation of Waterloo CCC Senior solutions written in Java.
+A compilation of my Waterloo CCC solutions written in Java.